Many buyers take out business loans specifically to finance the acquisition of another business.

 When looking at your cash flow, a lender offering a business purchase loan will want to see that you have enough liquid cash to make a significant down payment and still have enough cash on hand to make your loan payments each month.

-Next, lenders will also care about what collateral you have to offer.
-Business acquisition loans that require no collateral might be possible, as in most cases, the business you’re purchasing acts as collateral (or, the lender will put a lien on the business you’re purchasing).
+Business acquisition loans that require no collateral might be possible, as the business you’re purchasing acts as collateral (or, the lender will put a lien on the business you’re purchasing).

 With this business plan, you’ll want to be sure to include future financial projections—providing some thoroughly researched data-based sales projections for the next two years.